 French Bulldogs started as an offshoot of the English Bulldog and spent most of their history as companion dogs for the French nobility.

-Pitbulls descended from old English Bulldogs and Terriers and were explicitly created for bull baiting and dog fighting.
+Pitbulls descended from old English Bulldogs and Terriers.

 However, they have some similarities too.
 Check the table below to see how they are similar and how they differ.